10-Is-Mana/ICU_LING_RAs/README.md

   [Speaker2 repetition1] [Speaker2 repetition2] [Speaker2 repetition3]

 **the program can be adapted to the different size, and/or number of plots, I commented which part is doing what in the program as much as I can but if it's not clear enough, don't hesitate to contact me!
-Always Happy to talked to Kouhais :) **
+Always Happy to talk to Kouhais :)**

 ## How to use the script